harui2019/gajima/README.md

-# Gajima 🔄 🍛 - Anotehr after another loading bar in Python
+# Gajima 🔄 🍛 - Another Loading and Processing Bar in Python Again

 ## Are there any other Squidwards(X) python progressbar(O) ?